Infus3d/CSES-Solutions/README.md

 ```

 ### Map  and Unordered Map
-`map` is a 'reliable' hashmap in C++ whereas its similar container `unordered_map` is generally seen as 'unreliable'. `map` stores its data in a red-black tree where the cost of insertion/deletion is `O(logn)` guaranteeing no collisions whereas `unordred_map` is implemented as a true hashmap with average `O(1)` addition/retreival with some potential collisions.
-It is possible to make unordered map reliable by implementing your own hash function and passing it to the container however in most cases simply using the ordinary `map` suffices.
+`map` is a 'reliable' hashmap in C++ whereas its similar container `unordered_map` is generally seen as 'unreliable' hashmap. `map` stores its data in a red-black tree where the cost of insertion/deletion is `O(logn)` guaranteeing no collisions whereas `unordred_map` is implemented as a true hashmap with average `O(1)` addition/retreival with some potential collisions.
+It is possible to make unordered map reliable by implementing your own hash function and passing it to the container however in most cases simply using the ordinary `map` instead suffices.
 Declarations are of `map<T, U> mymap` form where `T` type needs to have its comparator `<` implemented.
-Basic types such as `int`, `double` even `string` has their comparator ready.
-Analagously for unordered map `unordered_map<T, U> my_unordered_map` where type `T` needs to have its hash function implemented (\*not 100% sure).
+Basic types such as `int`, `double` and even `string` have their comparators ready.
+Analagously, unordered map is declared as `unordered_map<T, U> my_unordered_map` where type `T` needs to have its hash function implemented.
 In both cases, you can access the elements as if it was an array like `mymap[T]` and `my_unordered_map[T]`.
 For example:
 ```C++